** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 CONTAINS_ANY(a, [4, 5, 6]); // returns true

-COUNT_OF() - Counts how many times a specified element (or elements in another array) is repeated in the main array.
+COUNT_OF() - This function counts how many times a specified element (or elements in another array) is repeated in the main array.

-- param1 is local variable of type array
+param1 is a local variable of type array.

 var a = [1, 2, 3, 4];